zlg9folira/vaisala_ros/vaisala_xml/README.md

 This scripts contains all the utility function that used in above publisher scripts.
 The detailed function explantion can be found in `utility.py`

 ##Meta
-Foad HAjiaghajani
+Foad HAjiaghajani  foadhaji@buffalo.edu
-Yuyang Bai
+Yuyang Bai yuyangba@buffalo.edu

-##Insititution
-University at Buffalo SUNY
+University at Buffalo - The State University of New York 2022

 ##Last update
 2022